-- OXLUMO[®] (lumasiran) subcutaneous injection is indicated for the treatment of primary hyperoxaluria type 1 (PH1) to lower urinary and plasma oxalate levels in pediatric and adult patients.1 - " OXLUMO is the first approved PH1 treatment for patients of all ages and stages of kidney function. - " OXLUMO is Alnylam's first RNA interference (RNAi) therapeutic FDA-approved for use in children, including infants. - PH1 is an ultra-rare, inherited disease in which overproduction of oxalate an unneeded end-product of metabolism - in the liver results in the deposition of calcium oxalate crystals in the kidneys and urinary tract and can lead to the formation of painful and recurrent kidney stones and nephrocalcinosis, which can progress to kidney failure.
-PH1 can also lead to oxalate deposition in multiple organs beyond the kidney, a condition known as systemic oxalosis.^{2,3} - OXLUMO targets the messenger RNA, or mRNA, of the hydroxyacid oxidase 1 (HAO1) gene.
+- OXLUMO[®] (lumasiran) subcutaneous injection is indicated for the treatment of primary hyperoxaluria type 1 (PH1) to lower urinary and plasma oxalate levels in pediatric and adult patients.1 - " OXLUMO is the first and only FDA-approved pharmacologic treatment for this patient population. - " OXLUMO is Alnylam's first RNA interference (RNAi) therapeutic FDA-approved for use children, including infants. - PH1 is an ultra-rare, inherited disease in which overproduction of oxalate an unneeded end-product of metabolism - in the liver results in the deposition of calcium oxalate crystals in the kidneys and urinary tract and can lead to the formation of painful and recurrent kidney stones and nephrocalcinosis, which can progress to kidney failure.
+PH1 can also lead to oxalate deposition in multiple organs beyond the kidney, a condition known as systemic oxalosis.^{2,3} - In the largest interventional study of PH1, treatment with OXLUMO was shown to result in significant reduction of urinary oxalate levels relative to placebo, with a majority of patients achieving normal^{} (≤ upper limit of normal) or near-normal+ (≤ 1.5 x the upper limit of normal) levels of urinary oxalate.4 - In this study, injection site reactions (ISRs) were the most common drug-related adverse reaction.4 - OXLUMO targets the messenger RNA, or mRNA, of the hydroxyacid oxidase 1 (HAO1) gene.
 HAO1 encodes glycolate oxidase (GO) - the liver enzyme involved in the overproduction of oxalate and upstream of the enzyme deficient in patients with PH1.
-By degrading the HAO1 mRNA and reducing the synthesis of GO, OXLUMO inhibits production of oxalate - the metabolite that directly contributes to the pathophysiology of PH1.1 - The efficacy and safety of OXLUMO were evaluated in three pivotal clinical trials as part of the ILLUMINATE clinical program. - Injection site reactions (ISRs) were the most common drug-related adverse reaction.4 - OXLUMO is a subcutaneous injection administered by a healthcare professional.
+By degrading the HAO1 mRNA and reducing the synthesis of GO, OXLUMO inhibits production of oxalate - the metabolite that directly contributes to the pathophysiology of PH1.1 - OXLUMO is a subcutaneous injection administered by a healthcare professional.
 The dose of OXLUMO is determined based on a patient's actual body weight; three starting doses are administered monthly followed by ongoing quarterly or monthly doses (depending on the weight of the patient).1 - For more information about OXLUMO, please visit OXLUMO.com.